 - Check the study in Netherlands requirements and apply to the universities in the Netherlands.

-- Try low tuition fee universities in Netherlands for international students, which will help you further.
+- Try low tuition fees at universities in Netherlands for international students, which will help you further.

 - Apply to the scholarships.
 Popular Netherlands scholarships are listed below.

-- With the combination of Low tuition fee university and these scholarships, you will be able to study in the Netherlands for free.
+- With the combination of Low tuition fee from university and these scholarships.

 - You can also combine your studies while working.
 The Netherlands allows international students to work while Studying.
 How there are a few rules you need to follow.
 We will discuss these rules in the latter part of the article.